sumanshusamarora/mlflow-sklearn-classification/README.md

 print(response_json)
 ```

+*Same code is available in repository as well.
+Please see file named as *

 ## Parameters

 ## To run experiment directly from github
 It is required to have data available to code for running experiments dorectly from github.
 So data should either be coming from cloud or if its a physical file not in cloud it should be available in code repository which is not the case as yet keeping data security in mind.
 But if you user wishes to run experiments directly from git then they can choose to add the file final.csv in data folder.
 Once that's done, please follow the below process -